MaxTeiger/ece-hadoop/CALENDAR.md

 Implement a distributed algorithm using the MapReduce pattern: 2/2

-## 4. Pig
+## 4. High Level MapReduce: Pig & Hive

 ### Lecture

-Present Pig, a scripting platform for processing

-### Pratical Work

-Write complex MapReduce transformations using a scripting language: Pig Latin.

-## 5. Hive, MR and Tez

-### Lecture

-Present Hive, The standard for SQL queries in Hadoop.
+Present Pig, a scripting platform for processing Present Hive, The standard for SQL-like queries in Hadoop.

-With Hive, we will use SQL to query up-to petabytes of data.
 We will also learn how to optimize your query through model design, compression and data formatting.

 ### Pratical Work

-TODO
+Write complex MapReduce transformations using :
+* SQL-Like queries (Hive)
+* a scripting language (Pig Latin).

-## 6. ETL (Extract, Transform, load)
+## 5. ETL (Extract, Transform, load)

 ### Lecture